dyamand/dyamand.github.io/docs/developer/installation_monitoring.md

 !!! success "c.3.6"
     When an event arrives which partially matches a single installation, the unmatched names should be added as names of that installation
 !!! success "c.3.7"
-    When an event arrives with the friendly names property (INSTALLATION" ALIVE), the machine-generated friendly names of the installation should equal that of the event !!! success "c.3.8"
+    When an event arrives with the friendly names property (INSTALLATION_ALIVE), the machine-generated friendly names of the installation should equal that of the event
+!!! success "c.3.8"
     When an event arrives without friendly names, the machine-generated friendly names of the installation should not change !!! success "c.3.9"